High risk countries

 - Access to services that we take for granted like Gmail and other Google apps, Wikipedia, and Yahoo Web Mail are often blocked altogether or filtered.

-- Skype connections are monitored by the government.
+- Skype connections may be monitored by the government.

 - Those using VPNs reported that they are often cut off for hours at a time.